 For several decades pop-up windows remain one of the most popular elements of websites.
 They can easily convince the visitor to take the action you want.
-They – a perfectly working tools in capable hands.
-Statistics say that out of 100% of visitors to your site 96% will never go back.
+They are notably “a perfect working tool” in capable hands.
+Statistics say that out of 100% of visitors to your website, 96% will never go back.
 And this is not because they do not like something there.

 After closing the page people can banally forget about its existence, well, if they are still added to the bookmarks, not that quickly enough it can be found there.
 That’s where pop-up windows come in to help.
 If they offer the user to subscribe to a useful newsletter or order a product with a good discount, he will do it.

-If you want to test different ways to increase conversions yourself, try popup templates.
-Some designers allow you to install a pop-up on your site, customize the design and look at statistics.
+If you want to test different ways to increase conversions yourself, try using or implementing functional popup templates.
+Some designers allow you to install a pop-up on your site, customize the design, and look at statistics.

 Typical pop-up mistakes from a marketing point of view